dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

 - Upstack builds on PRs.

 In Prodcon v2, there are a number of central principals that shape how the product is constructed:
 - The product is spread among many repositories, with inter-repo dependencies expressed as pointers to build assets.
+The pointers normally take the form of version number and name of asset.
 - All product changes must be code changes.
 These code changes are typically made in *Branches*.
 - Branches do not define the intention of the code in the branch.
 This is defined by the *Channel* a build is assigned.
 - Alterations in product composition (new repo dependencies) are done via a pull model, pulling new assets based on the intended purpose of those assets.
 These pulls are automated using *Subscriptions*